Linear Attribution Model: What Is It and How Does It Work?

-While Netflix may be the first streaming channel that comes to mind, which does not feature ads within its content, free ad-supported TV is continuing to grow in popularity.
-Two-thirds of viewers said that they would prefer to watch ads rather than pay for a subscription to watch content, as long as those ads are relevant and not too burdensome.
+Free ad-supported TV is continuing to grow in popularity.
+Two-thirds of viewers said they would prefer to watch ads rather than pay for a subscription to watch content, as long as those ads are relevant and not too burdensome.

-Ads can be interspersed within a streaming show or movie, akin to traditional linear or cable TV advertising breaks, but with the added benefit of detailed analytics and viewer data for measuring ad performance.
+In a nutshell, advertisers use ad-supported platforms to serve targeted ads to viewers.
+Streaming ads can be interspersed within a show or movie, akin to traditional linear or cable TV advertising breaks, but with the added benefit of detailed analytics and viewer data for measuring ad performance.

 Now, let’s discuss a few terms that are often used in conjunction with streaming TV advertising: OTT, CTV, AVOD, and SVOD.